re:constitution Fellowships

 As part of your application, you will be asked to prepare and upload the following:

-• Curriculum vitae including publications (2-3 pages),
+• Curriculum vitae including a list of publications (2-3 pages),

 • Project outline (2-3 pages),